mys1/Victoria-2-GUI-War-Analyzer/README.md

 # Bugs and crashes

 It's pretty stable but not perfect, I'm not a coder so I don't know what I'm doing.
 Feel free to find improvements.
-Crashes most often happens if you watch too many wars without cloing the app in between.
+Crashes most often happens if you watch too many wars without closing the app in between.